Canada's Sports Hall of Fame: Inductees

 As of November 2019, Canada's Sports Hall of Fame had over 670 inductees, categorized either as athletes or builders of the sport.
 Beginning with the induction of the 2019 class of hall of famers, Canada's Sports Hall of Fame began to issue the Order of Sport award to inductees, as a physical token of their induction into the hall of fame.
 Hall of famers that were inducted prior to 2019 were all retroactively made "peers" of the order, upon its creation.

 Nominations for inductees are accepted from the Canadian public throughout the year.
 Athletes nominated are required to have been retired for at least four years, although builders may be nominated when they are still active in their careers.
 Animals and inanimate objects may be considered for induction, although their nomination requires the approval of the Hall's Board of Governors.

-A new group of inductees has been introduced into Canada's Hall of Fame annually since its inception in 1955.
+A new group of inductees has been introduced into Canada's Sports Hall of Fame annually since its inception in 1955.
 The annual election of nominees is chosen through a selection committee of ten to 16 people.